Hodge decomposition for generalized Vekua spaces in higher dimensions: Generalized Vekua spaces

 where $\alpha=\overline{\partial}\log \sigma$, $\partial_x$ and $\partial_y$ are the partial derivatives with respect to $x$ and $y$, respectively.

 Meanwhile, in more dimensions, this equation \eqref{eq:Vekua_equation} has been little explored.
-In the quaternionic case one of the pioneering works is \cite[Ch.\ 16]{Krav2009}, for quaternionic case we mean quaternionic valued functions defined in a three dimensional domain.
-It was established in \cite{Krav2009} that $w=w_0+\vec w$ is a solution of the Vekua equation $Dw=(Df/f)\overline{w}$ iff
+In the quaternionic case, one of the pioneering works is \cite[Ch.\ 16]{Krav2009}, for the quaternionic case we mean quaternionic valued functions defined in a three-dimensional domain.
+It was established in \cite{Krav2009} that $w=w_0+\vec w=w_0+\sum_{i=1}^3 w_i e_i$ is a solution of the Vekua equation $Dw=(Df/f)\overline{w}$ if and only if

-In \cite{DelPor2019} it was established an important relation between the Vekua equation and the Beltrami equation.
-More precisely, if $\alpha=\nabla f/f$ and $\beta=\nabla g/g$, we have that $w=w_0+\vec w$ is a solution of the quaternionic Vekua equation
+In \cite{DelPor2019}, an important relation between the Vekua equation and the Beltrami equation was established.
+More precisely, if $\alpha=\nabla f/f$ and $\beta=\nabla g/g$, where $f$ and $g$ are non-vanishing scalar-valued functions in $W^{1,\infty}(\Omega)$, we have that $w=w_0+\vec w$ is a solution of the quaternionic Vekua equation

 if and only if $u=w_0/(fg)+(f\vec w)/g$ is solution of the \textit{quaternionic Beltrami equation} \cite{DelPor2019}